-EGN 3311 Statics 3
+EGN 3311 Statics 1 3

-EGN 3321 Dynamics 3
+EGN 3321 Dynamics 1 3

-EGN 3343 Thermodynamics I 3
+EGN 3343 Thermodynamics I 1 3

-EML 3126 Transport Phenomena 3
+EML 3126 Transport Phenomena 1 3

-EML 3126L Transport Phenomena Lab 1
+EML 3126L Transport Phenomena Lab 1 1

 and

 EML 4140 Heat Transfer 3

 EML 4930 Special Topics 1

-Studente must me not the pre requisite requirements for the
+Students must me eet the pre-requisite requirements for the

-Students must meet the pre-requisite requirements for the above-listed courses.
+above-listed courses.

-Students who have taken equivalent course/courses will be exempted from taking these courses.
+1Students who have taken equivalent course/courses will be exempted from taking these courses.
 However, they need to select courses from the following list:

-EML 3101 Thermodynamics II 3
+Thermodynamics II 3

-EML 4706 Design of Thermal and Fluid Systems 3
+Design of Thermal and Fluid Systems 3

-EML 4601 Principles of Refrigerating and Air

 Conditioning 3

 and

-EML 4601L Refrigeration and A/C Lab 1
+Refrigeration and A/C Lab 1

-EML 4721 Introduction to Computational Thermo-
+Introduction to Computational Thermo-

 Fluids 3

+Design of Thermal and Fluid Systems Principles of Refrigerating and Air Conditioning and Refrigeration and A/C Lab Introduction to Computational Thermo-